Brien Gleeson, L.P.C., CSAC

 There are some simple rules to help manage gambling, as well as warning signs to help you see trouble coming.
 One of the first things to check is your attitudes or beliefs about gambling.
 Your beliefs will impact the way you conduct yourself when making a wager.
 The act of gambling itself can strongly contribute to the formation of these beliefs.
 They include the belief that gambling is an easy way to earn money, that gamblers are smart enough to beat the odds, and the more money spent gambling, the more that’s going to be won.
 That final belief is similar to the advertising buy now and save phrase.
 It sounds believable until you realize how illogical it is.
 Buying and saving are opposites; one does not lead to the other.

-Once you accept that gambling is, as they say on the disclaimers, for entertainment only, then you can follow a few simple guidelines to manage things:
+Once you accept that gambling is, as they say on the disclaimers, for entertainment only, follow a few simple guidelines to manage it:

 - Never borrow money while gambling.